 - It’s a sign their immune system isn’t working properly

 - It goes along with low white blood cell count too

-- “Anergy” – if they can’t illicit their own immune response, that’s troublesome.
+- “Anergy” – if they can’t elicit their own immune response, that’s troublesome.

-- First response to sepsis should be “does the patient have an advanced directive?”
+- The first response to sepsis should be “does the patient have an advanced directive?”

 - This can get bad quickly, but is that what the patient wants?

 What a Med Surge Nurse Should Look For Before Hypotension

 - By the time we get hypotension, we are in the shock stage